kevmoo/flutter_web/README.md

 scenarios, as well as other scenarios for which you find Flutter useful on the web.

-In addition, we'd love to see repros that demonstrate crashes, rendering fidelity issues or extreme performance issues.
+In addition, we'd love to see reproductions that demonstrate crashes, rendering fidelity issues or extreme performance issues.
 We'd also love general feedback on the quality of the release and the developer experience.